dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 	public static MAMDataProtectionInfo getProtectionInfo(final byte[] input) throws IOException;
 }
 ```
-##Content Providers
+##Content providers
 If the app is providing potentially corporate data other than a ```ParcelFileDescriptor``` through a ```ContentProvider```, the app must call the ```MAMContentProvider``` method ```isProvideContentAllowed(String)``` passing the owner ```UPN``` for the content.
-If this function returns false, the content may not be returned to the caller.
+If this function returns false, the content cannot be returned to the caller.
 File descriptors returned through a content provider are handled automatically based on the file identity.

-##Selective Wipe
+##Selective wipe
 If an app registers for the ```WIPE_USER_DATA``` notification, it will not receive the benefit of SDK default selective wipe behavior.
-For multi-identity aware apps, this may be more significant since MAM default selective wipe will wipe only files matching the identity to be wiped.
+For multi-identity aware apps, this might be more significant because MAM default selective wipe will wipe only files matching the identity to be wiped.
 If you are building a multi-Identity aware app, you can register for ```WIPE_USER_AUXILIARY_DATA```, which lets you take advantage of the SDK default wipe behavior.
-This notification will be sent immediately before performing the SDK default selective wipe.
+This notification will be sent immediately before you perform the SDK default selective wipe.
 Note that an app should never register for both ```WIPE_USER_DATA```and ```WIPE_USER_AUXILIARY_DATA```.

-## Known Platform Limitations
+## Known platform limitations

-### File Size Limitations
+### File size limitations

-On Android, the limitations of the Dalvik executable file format may become an issue for large code bases that run without ProGuard.
-Specifically, the following limitations may  occur:
+On Android, the limitations of the Dalvik executable file format might become an issue for large code bases that run without ProGuard.
+Specifically, the following limitations might  occur:

 * The 65K limit on fields.

 * The 65K limit on methods.

 When including many projects, every android:package will get a copy of R  which will dramatically increase the number of fields as libraries are added.
-The following recommendations may help mitigate this limitation:
+The following recommendations might help mitigate this limitation:

 * All library projects should share the same android:package where possible.
-This will not sporadically fail in the field, since it is purely a build-time problem.
+This will not sporadically fail in the field, because it is purely a build-time problem.
 In addition, newer versions of the Android SDK will pre-process DEX files to remove some of the redundancy.
 This lowers the distance from the fields even further.

 * Use the newest Android SDK build tools available.

 * Remove all unnecessary and unused libraries (e.g. `android.support.v4`)

-### Policy Enforcement Limitations
+### Policy enforcement limitations

 **Screen Capture**: The SDK is unable to enforce a new screen capture setting value in Activities that have already gone through Activity.onCreate.
-This can result in a period of time where the app has been configured to disable screenshots but screenshots can still be taken.
+This can result in a period of time where the app has been set up to disable screenshots but screenshots can still be taken.

-**Using Content Resolvers*: The transfer or receive policy may block or partially block the use of a content resolver to access the content provider in another app.
+**Using Content Resolvers**: The transfer or receive policy might block or partially block the use of a content resolver to access the content provider in another app.
 This will cause ContentResolver methods to return null or throw a failure value (e.g. `openOutputStream` will throw `FileNotFoundException` if blocked).
-The app can determine whether a failure to write data through a content resolver was caused by policy (or would be caused by policy) by making the call:
+The app can check whether a failure to write data through a content resolver was caused by policy (or would be caused by policy) by making the call:

     MAMComponents.get(AppPolicy.class).getIsSaveToLocationAllowed(contentURI)

-**Exported Services**: The `AndroidManifest.xml` file included in the Intune App SDK contains `MAMNotificationReceiverService`, which must be an exported service to let the Company Portal send notifications to an enlightened app.
+**Exported Services**: The `AndroidManifest.xml` file included in the Intune App SDK has `MAMNotificationReceiverService`, which must be an exported service to let the Company Portal send notifications to an enlightened app.
 The service checks the caller to ensure that only the Company Portal is allowed to send notifications.

-## Recommended Android Best Practices
+## Android best practices

-The Intune SDK maintains the contract provided by the Android API, though failure conditions may be triggered more frequently as a result of policy enforcement.
+The Intune SDK maintains the contract provided by the Android API, though failure conditions might be triggered more frequently as a result of policy enforcement.
 These Android best practices will reduce the likelihood of failure:

-* Android SDK Functions that may return null have a higher likelihood of being null now.
+* Android SDK Functions that might return null have a higher likelihood of being null now.
 To minimize issues, ensure that null checks are in the right places.

 * Features that can be checked for must be checked for through their SDK APIs.